Approximately 40% of couples who are struggling to conceive are due to male infertility. And are overlooked by professionals and themselves.

 Acupuncture: Their are more than ten separate trials in different countries showing a significant improvement in sperm morphology and motility after a course of acupuncture treatments, which 10 to 15 treatments are given over a period of 5 to 10 weeks.

-Whether you are trying to conceive naturally or using assisted reproductive techniques, you will find at DeJongh Acupuncture Clinic a custom program that is natural, safe and effective to ensure a successful outcome.
+Whether you are trying to conceive naturally or using assisted reproductive techniques, we can connect you with licensed acupuncturist in Miami with a custom program that is natural, safe and effective to ensure a successful outcome.

 If you have any questions, please send us an email or call us at (305) 306-4150.
 We will refer you to a licensed acupuncturists who will answer your questions and discuss your concerns.